velakuruday/Neural-style-transfer/README.md

 ### Content loss

-The content loss can be calculated by considering the output of the top layers.
+The content loss can be calculated by considering the output of the top layer.
 The final few layers contain information on the high level features of the content image.
-The content loss is calculated by taking the euclidean distance between the output of the respective layers of the content image and the output image.
+The content loss is calculated by taking the euclidean distance between the output of the respective layer of the content image and the output image.

 ### Variational loss